 You can be ready for delicious food when you visit India – here are a few of my suggestions:

 You’ll find great food among roadside vendors.
 Try them at least once!
 Just beware if your stomach is sensitive because Indian food has plenty of spices.
 Just pick a vendor that has a crowded food stall.

 Another thing to remember is the sensitivity around beef, since cows are considered holy.
 Beef has been banned and there have been many protests and debates around this issue.
 Still, among younger Indians, this is changing but be aware.
 And of course, if you’re vegetarian or vegan, India will be wonderful for you!

 India is a conservative country and women believe in covering themselves up, especially on crowded streets.
-Of course there are exceptions, like Goa and Mumbai.
+Of course, there are exceptions, like Goa and Mumbai.
 Why not try wearing local clothes?
 Indians love seeing foreign women in Indian attire, a sign of respect.
-If you're in the capital city, Delhi, shop for Indian clothes from Janpath Market, where you'll find the best and most colourful clothes at the cheapest prices.
+If you’re in the capital city, Delhi, shop for Indian clothes from Janpath Market, where you’ll find the best and most colorful clothes at the cheapest prices.

 You could also try wearing the traditional saree, which is beautiful once draped around you but complicated to put on.
-Complement it with some jewellery and you'll be all set.
+Complement it with some jewelry and you’ll be all set.

-For casual wear try the salwaar kurta, which is light and comfortable and comes in many patterns and colours.
+For casual wear try the salwar kurta, which is light and comfortable and comes in many patterns and colors.

 Remember that the cost of travel in India is low and that traveling from one state to another is simple.
 There are numerous buses and trains running to and from each state.
 You can easily take an overnight train or bus or spend the day watching the countryside go by.
 In metropolitan cities like Delhi, the metro (subway) will be your best friend.